 “ It is, of course, not the law that an executor can never have a claim against an estate for past services or loans, but he should not place himself in a position where his duty to investigate the validity of such claim against the estate conflicts with his interest in promoting an undocumented and dubious claim.”15

-But, Courts will remove executors where the existence of a conflict of interest, perceived or real, between an executor’s personal interests and his/her duty to act in the best interest of the beneficiaries16 When a claim that is neither frivolous or vexatious is made against an executor that trustee cannot be expected to really investigate that claim and the courts have removed executors for that conflict.17 The key take away on when a conflict of interest justifies the removal of an executor was best states by Her Honour Justice Greer, “The main guideline in the removal of Trustees is what is in the best interests of the beneficiaries and their welfare”.18
+But, Courts will remove executors where the existence of a conflict of interest, perceived or real, means that the executor’s continuing on in that position is not in the best interest of the beneficiaries16 When a claim that is neither frivolous nor vexatious is made against an executor that trustee cannot be expected to really investigate that claim and the courts have removed executors for that conflict.17 The key take away on when a conflict of interest justifies the removal of an executor was best states by Her Honour Justice Greer, “The main guideline in the removal of Trustees is what is in the best interests of the beneficiaries and their welfare”.18

 - I refer the reader to Widdifield on Executors and Trustees, 6th Edition 15 — RESIGNATION, REMOVAL AND APPOINTMENT OF TRUSTEES Contributing Editor: Elena Hoffstein, Editor: Carmen S. Thériault where the authors state,